decretist/Dissertation/Chapter3/chapter3.md

 texts.
-Barthes's critique of the concept of the Author, then, suggests some interesting ways in which the conceptualization of authorship usually invoked in scholarship on the *Decretum* fails to capture, or at least insufficiently emphasizes, important aspects of Gratian's creative activity.
+Barthes's critique of the concept of the Author, then, suggests some interesting ways in which the conceptualization of authorship usually invoked in scholarship on the *Decretum* fails to capture, or at least insufficiently emphasizes, certain important aspects of Gratian's creative activity.

 ## Foucault